Mike Baxter: 2011

 After being placed on the 60-day disabled list in March 2011, Baxter began his rehab in Single-A, before being claimed off waivers by the New York Mets on July 22.
 He was called up by New York on August 8.
-In his first game, he hit an RBI double against San Diego to bring the Mets closer to what would end up being a come-from-behind victory.
-On September 28, 2011, the final game of the Mets' season, Baxter hit his first career major league home run.
+In his first game, he hit an RBI double against the San Diego Padres to bring the Mets closer to what would end up being a come-from-behind victory.
+On September 28, the final game of the Mets' season, Baxter hit his first career major league home run.
 It gave the Mets a 3–0 lead, and was the last home run and RBI of the season for the team.
-He was non tendered by the Mets after the season and became a free agent.
-On December 16, he re-signed a minor league contract with the Mets.
-He also received an invitation to spring training as part of the deal.
+Baxter was non-tendered by the Mets on December 13 and became a free agent.
+On December 16, he re-signed with the Mets on a minor league contract that included an invitation to spring training.

 2012

 In 2012, Baxter began the season on the Mets active roster as a reserve outfielder.
-On June 1, during a game against the St. Louis Cardinals, Baxter made a difficult catch against the outfield wall, injuring his shoulder in the process.
-He was subsequently placed on the team's disabled list on June 3.
+On June 1, 2012, in the seventh inning, Yadier Molina hit a ball to the warning track, and Baxter, playing left field, made a diving catch, running into the wall to make the play.
+Baxter's catch was crucial in helping Santana complete the no-hitter, which was the first in Mets history.
+Mets players and fans were impressed by Baxter's effort, with Josh Thole stating "It saved the no-hitter".
+Carlos Beltran called it an "unbelievable" play. the He was subsequently placed on the team's disabled list on June 3.
 Despite the recoil, his big play led to Johan Santana's no-hitter, the first no-hitter in Mets' history.
 Baxter began a rehab assignment with the Single-A St. Lucie Mets on July 15, before being promoted to the Double-A Binghamton Mets and last to the Triple-A Buffalo Bisons.
 On July 30, Baxter was activated from the 15-day disabled list.
 On August 4, during a game against the San Diego Padres, Baxter set a New York Mets franchise record by recording five walks in a nine-inning game, tying the record for most walks in a nine-inning game in the National League; this was most recently achieved by Ryan Howard of the Philadelphia Phillies.
 Baxter also tied a New York Mets franchise record for most walks in a game, regardless of the number of innings played.
 He tied Vince Coleman, who achieved the feat on August 10, 1992, in a 16-inning game against the Pittsburgh Pirates.